Code-Institute-Submissions/Miszamm-MS2/README.md

 - Traversy Media, Academind, and Dark Code for sharing their proffesional knowledge
 - Code Institute team: the other students on Slack
 - Last but not least my mentor Felipe Souza Alarcon for his constant support, and proffesional advice

-# License
+# 12. License

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.

+MIT License

-Copyright 2020 .
+Copyright (c) 2020 Michal Misza

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: